 - Computer desks are at varied heights for easier accessibility.

-- 1-1 sessions for d/Deaf and disabled clients can be organised if required.
+- Additional support, for example, longer 1-1 sessions for d/Deaf and disabled clients can be organised if requested.

 - Opportunities specifically for disabled students are advertised throughout the website.